Feeding your Upland & Pheasant Hunting Dog

-So, if feeding the night before makes sense nutritionally for gundogs during the hunting season, why not practice this year round?
+So, if feeding the night before makes sense nutritionally for upland hunting dogs during the pheasant hunting season, why not practice this year round?
 Establishing a consistent feeding routine is something all dog owners have done since their pointers, retrievers or flushers were pups.
 Changing the routine is not something dog owners like to do, but it has several benefits.